Worlds of Wonder (amusement park)

 Worlds of Wonder is a water and amusement park located in Noida, Uttar Pradesh, India.
-The Park is owned and operated by Entertainment City Limited, a joint venture of International Amusement Limited and Unitech Holdings Ltd. In August 2023, the shareholders of Entertainment City Limited expressions of interest for the complete sale of the company.
-The sale encompasses the entire complex, including the Worlds of Wonder amusement and water parks.
+The Park is owned and operated by Entertainment City Limited, a joint venture of International Amusement Limited and Unitech Holdings Ltd.

 History

 The park opened in mid 2007 and includes over 20 rides, water park and go-kart.

-On June 27, 2017, according to a Facebook post, a park guest reported that a man was injured when he fell off the ride after his safety harness came undone.
-He hit his head on one of the supports and suffered minor injuries.
+In August 2023, the shareholders of Entertainment City Limited expressions of interest for the complete sale of the company.
+The sale encompasses the entire complex, including the Worlds of Wonder amusement and water parks.